dlu-ch/dlb/doc/index.rst

 - make the build fast by omitting unnecessary redos
 - control the build by command line arguments

-That's the areas where dlb wants to be strong.
+That's the areas where dlb wants to be strong - all this in a precisely specified way, with emphasis an correctness, reliability and robustness.

 dlb does not try to hide its Python personality.
 Instead dlb build scripts are just Python scripts importing the ``dlb`` module and using its functionality.